 Homelessness: Eliminate homelessness through safe, stable, and affordable housing opportunities and strategies for homeless youth, singles, and families.

-Stable and safe housing is at the core of efforts to prevent and eliminate homelessness.
-Minneapolis collaborates with a variety of entities to develop strategies and programs to prevent homelessness and to help those experiencing homelessness.
-Important strategies include efforts to prevent evictions, provide timely emergency rental assistance, and provide community and home-based supports.
+Access to stable and safe housing that people can afford and essential support services are at the core of city efforts to prevent and eliminate homelessness.
+Minneapolis will strengthen coordination with local and regional partners within the seven county Metropolitan Council to develop unified goals, strategies, and programs to prevent homelessness and to help those experiencing homelessness, acknowledging that this issue is not confined by municipal boundaries.
+Important strategies include efforts to prevent tenant evictions, provide timely response to emergency rental assistance and other housing crisis, while providing community and home-based supports.

 The City will seek to accomplish the following action steps to eliminate homelessness through safe, stable, and affordable housing opportunities and strategies for homeless youth, singles, and families.